CryptixOS/CryptixOS/README.md

 - [libstdcxx-freestanding](https://github.com/ilobilo/libstdcxx-headers.git) - Headers from GCC's libstdc++ that can be used in a freestanding environment.
 - [magic_enum](https://github.com/Neargye/magic_enum) - Header-only C++17 library provides static reflection for enums, work with any enum type without any macro or boilerplate code.
 - [OVMF binaries](https://retrage.github.io/edk2-nightly/) - Unofficial EDK2 nightly build
-- [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) - A set of excellent hash map implementations, as well as a btree alternative to std::map and std::set
 - [uACPI](https://github.com/acpica/uacpi) - A portable and easy-to-integrate implementation of the Advanced Configuration and Power Interface (ACPI).

 ---